aportela/tampermonkey-script-amazon-price-helper/README.md

 # Warning / Attention

+Sometimes, the price scraping through external providers like Hagglezon fails because the service is too busy, and the product price list across different stores cannot be displayed.

 This script DOES NOT INCLUDE AFFILIATES; no link or action is modified to add an affiliate for the purpose of earning money through commissions.
+Affiliates can appear on third-party providers pages, but this is beyond my control.